step-security/harden-runner/README.md

 GitHub-hosted runner uses passwordless sudo for running jobs.

-- With Harden-Runner, you can disable sudo, if you don't need it.
+- This means compromised build tools or dependencies can install attack tools
-- If your job does not need sudo access, you see a policy recommendation to disable sudo in the insights page.
+- If your job does not need sudo access, you see a policy recommendation to disable sudo in the insights page
-- When you set `disable-sudo` to `true`, the job steps run without sudo access to the Ubuntu VM.
+- When you set `disable-sudo` to `true`, the job steps run without sudo access to the Ubuntu VM

 ### Get security alerts

 Install the [Harden Runner App](https://github.com/marketplace/harden-runner-app) to get security alerts.

 - Email and Slack notifications are supported
-- Notifications sent when outbound traffic is blocked or source code is overwritten
+- Notifications are sent when outbound traffic is blocked or source code is overwritten
-- Notifications are not repeated for the same alert for a given workflow.
+- Notifications are not repeated for the same alert for a given workflow

 ## Support for private repositories